knightebsuku/letmenotifyu/README.md

 Application  to notify users of new episodes from [primewire.ag](http://primewire.ag) and movies from [YIFY](https://yts.re/api).

-Full application details on https://shellcomplex.github.io/letmenotifyu
+Full application details on the [wiki](https://github.com/stucomplex/letmenotifyu/wiki)

 Version: 2.1.5